High dimensional stochastic regression with latent factors, endogeneity and nonlinearity: Introduction

 Finally, we focus on the factor models with a nonlinear regression term.
 By expressing the nonlinear regression function as a linear combination of some base functions, we turn the problem into the model with a large number of linear regressors.
 Now the asymptotic theory is established when the sample size, the dimension of time series and the number of regressors go to infinity together.

 The rest of the paper is organized as follows.
 Section 2 deals with linear regression models with latent factors but without endogeneity.
 The models with the endogeneity are handled in Section 3.
 Section 4 investigates the models with nonlinear regression term.
 Simulation results are reported in Section 5.
-Illustration with a data set consisting of the 123 stock prices is presented in Section 6.
+Illustration with some stock prices included in S\&P500 is presented in Section 6.
 All the technical proofs are relegated to the Appendix.